“I never realised that in order to become a jockey, first you had to be a horse”

 It’s easy to forget now, but both Ruud Gullit and Marco Van-Basten were unknown quantities back then.
 Clearly talented, but unproven outside a second-tier European league in a country that hadn’t qualified for the previous two World Cups.

 But this wasn’t about finding lumps of coal and turning them into diamonds.
-It was a search for a certain type of individual and then doing the thing that makes good leaders great: and backing yourself to manage that.
+It was a search for a certain type of intelligent individual and then doing the thing that makes good leaders great: backing yourself to manage them.

 Sacchi understood that you had to create a structure based on the demands of the challenge no matter how difficult that was.
-Because as soon as you slip into imposing your own personal preferences on your team, it ceases to be disruptive.
+Because as soon as you slipped into imposing your own personal preferences on your team, it ceased to be disruptive.

 So, no matter how good they were, or how famous they got, you simply didn’t get to write your own job description at AC Milan.
-Innovation was defined within the team structure and everybody knowing what part they had to play in that.
+There was no such thing as a blank sheet of paper.

-What Sacchi showed was the importance of structure to innovation.
-That it’s not about how dynamic you appear or how disruptive you are, but how you grow within the team.
-He proved that good people in poor systems just simply won’t be successful, no matter how talented they are.
+What Sacchi showed was that good people in poor systems just simply won’t be successful, no matter how talented they are.
 But that brave people in supportive systems well…they can change the world!